These are the web pages of Jamie Revell - Jazz Guitarist and Composer.

 heads into two EV cabs.
 I find this gives me the full warm clarity I've been looking for.

-again with Lester Bennett on drums, but this time with Wally Shaw on Upright Bass.
+Lester Bennett on drums, but this time with Wally Shaw on Upright Bass.
 Five of the

 pieces feature a four piece horn section; while two of the introductions feature a string quartet.